plokhotnyuk/jsoniter-scala/README.md

 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to provide a sparse output
 - Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
-- Field names can be overridden for serialization/parsing by field annotation in case classes
+- Field names can be overridden for serialization/parsing by field annotation in the primary constructor of classes
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values